 The current IE-SOGI, Victor Madrigal-Borloz of Costa Rica, for example, has completed country visit to Mozambique, Georgia, and Ukraine.
+As of May 2022, he’s also visited the U.S., Tunisia, and Argentina.
 His most recent report to the UN Human Rights Council focuses on need for policymakers to have reliable data relevant to the LGBTI community.
 As 69 countries to continue to criminalize same-sex relations and as LGBTI people continue to face violence and discrimination on virtually every continent, this work is needed now more than ever.

 Following the vote, Madrigal-Borloz tweeted, “I am as humbled and determined as the first day to continue at your side in this, the journey of a lifetime.”